 Nature of Matter

 Anything that occupies space and has mass is known as matter.
 Everything around us is a form of matter.
-The huge buildings, bridges, electrons revolving around a nucleus, the DNA in our cells, the air around us, the land beneath our feet, etc. all matter.
+The huge buildings, bridges, electrons revolving around a nucleus, the DNA in our cells, the surrounding air, the land beneath our feet, etc. all matter.
 A matter is said to be composed of particles which are basically atoms and molecules.
 Depending upon its physical state, the nature of matter falls into three categories:

 The substances in which the particles are held close to each other with strong intermolecular forces are known as solids.
 The particles are strongly held at their positions and have only vibratory motion.
 Solids have a definite shape and definite volume.
 E.g.: Wood, iron etc.